Dotroy28/genetic-rockets/README.md

 # genetic-rockets
-Implementing an algorithm in which "rockets" try to locate a specified point through learning attempts.
+Implementing a JavaScript-based algorithm in which "rockets" try to locate a specified point through continous attempts.